WarpDefi/tokens/README.md

 ```

 ## Disclaimer
-Pangolin allows anyone to submit new assets to this repository.
+WarpDefi allows anyone to submit new assets to this repository.
-However, this does not mean that Pangolin is in direct partnership with any project.
+However, this does not mean that WarpDefi is in direct partnership with any project.

-Pangolin will reject projects that are deemed as a scam or fraudulent after review.
+WarpDefi will reject projects that are deemed as a scam or fraudulent after review.
-Pangolin reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.
+WarpDefi reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.